An image of countertop samples on a light countertop.

 Cost range: $50 – $150 per square foot

 It wasn’t that long ago when most homeowners had never heard of quartz countertops.
 Today, quartz is one of the most sought-after kitchen counter material available – and for good reason.
-Quartz is durable, affordable and available in a wide variety of patterns and colors.
+Quartz is durable, affordable and available in a wide variety of patterns and colours.

 This engineered material is made from crushed stone and resins mixed together to form the hardest, most scratch-resistant material found in kitchens.
 Homeowners also love quartz because it can be molded to take on the appearance of nearly any natural material, including marble and granite.